Send Money Online with Xe International Money Transfer

 After payment, you'll see the pickup location and PIN.
 Share the PIN with your recipient.
 They'll need valid government-issued ID and the PIN to collect the money.

-If you send more than $50,000 USD a year (or local currency equivalent) you are eligible for this service.
+If you send more than £50,000 GBP a year (or local currency equivalent) you are eligible for this service.

 Here are just a few things the team can help you with: